 - Single GPU: x16/0/x4

-It is of paramount importance that you must always refer to the motherboard specsheet in order to figure out how many lanes a certain PCIe slot actually connects to.
+It is of paramount importance that you must always refer to the motherboard spec sheet to figure out how many lanes a particular PCIe slot connects to.

 Does Installing a GPU in an x8 Slot Bottleneck It?

-That depends upon two things: the amount of data your GPU generates and the application you are using.
+That depends upon the amount of data your GPU generates and the application you are using.

-If you have low-mid range graphics card that does not generate a lot of data, and therefore, does not saturate the bandwidth provided by 8 lanes, then the GPU will not get bottlenecked.
+If you have a low-mid range graphics card that does not generate much data or saturate the bandwidth of 8 lanes, then the GPU will not get bottlenecked.

-On the other hand, if you have a high end GPU that does generate more data than the bandwidth provided by 8 lanes, then it can get bottlenecked.
+On the other hand, if you have a high-end GPU that generates more data than the bandwidth provided by eight lanes, it can get bottlenecked.

 There is a study by Pudget Systems I would like to mention here.